1. Are there residency requirements to work for the Mesquite Police Department:

 Our patrol officers work 10-hour shifts, four days a week.
 Days off and duty assignment depend on seniority.

-The Mesquite Police Department has an authorized manpower of 253 sworn officers.
+The Mesquite Police Department has an authorized manpower of 255 sworn officers.

 Depending on seniority and vehicle availability, officers who live in the city of Mesquite are allowed to take their assigned vehicle home.

 From the date you take the civil service test to the date you are offered a job, averages about 2 to 3 months.
 However, your start date would depend on the start date of the next scheduled academy class.
-Please refer to the academy schedule for class dates.